The passion for flowers

 These flowers, associated with Wales, are as happy and cheerful as the Welsh themselves.
 They are one of the first flowers to bloom in the spring garden.
 Whilst beautiful in any colour, daffodils are not suitable to use in mixed bouquets as they spread poison liquids which can make other flowers wilt very quickly.

 These perfumed flowers have a unique scent.
 They look like little bells hanging from the main stem.
 The classic colour of hyacinths are blue and purple but they can also come in shades of pink.
-While they are a stunning flower, those with hay fever or allergic reactions to flowers or plants are advised to stay away from this particular flower.
+While they are a stunning flower, those with hay fever are advised to stay away from this particular flower.

 French tulips are the kind that pops into most people’s head when the word ‘tulip’ is mentioned.
 This classic variety has longer and stronger stems.
 Parrot tulips are identifiable by the wrinkled effect on their petals and are similar to double petal tulips, which are the national flower of The Netherlands.

 More commonly known as baby’s breath, this beautiful flower has a light and airy appearance.
-When put into wedding bouquets, it looks exquisite on its own or as a filler between other flowers.
-The unusual choice of baby’s breath in pink hues as proven very popular for wedding flowers arrangements in recent months.
+When put into bouquets, it looks exquisite on its own or as a filler between other flowers.
+The unusual choice of baby’s breath has proven very popular for wedding flowers arrangements in recent months.